 Updated on 7/1/2023 – In most Linux distributions, system administrators regularly monitor log files in production environments to assess the system’s health, the status of applications, potential memory issues, high-priority events, and more.
 This helps them improve overall system performance and proactively prevent future problems that might affect users and their applications.
 Viewing and analyzing log files can be challenging without the use of appropriate tools and utilities.
 In this article, we will review some of the best log monitoring tools and log management applications currently in use.

-Logcheck is a widely used open source log management.
-It can identify unknown issues automatically as well as security breaches related events in log files.
-It sends the reported findings by email periodically after filtering out unnecessary entries.
-An example email is shown below :
+Logcheck is a widely used open-source log management utility that can automatically identify unknown issues and security breach-related events in log files.
+It filters out unnecessary entries and sends the findings by email on a regular basis.
+An example email is shown below:

 It runs by default every hour as a cronjob and after every bootup.
 It has three different logfile filtering levels:

 Workstation: is meant for sheltered systems.
 This includes rules specified under server and paranoid levels.

 Logcheck can sort reported messages into three categories: Security events, system events and system attack alerts and has the following features :

 - Has predefined templates for reports

 - Easy log filtering mechanism with regular expressions

 Logstash is an open-source data processing and logging system that can process, collect, and forward events and system log messages.
 It is capable of quickly reading and loading large amounts of unstructured data.
 Logstash includes predefined filters that assist with data indexing and transformation.
 It is able to unify and ingest data from various log sources, including web applications, metrics, various AWS services, and data stores, enabling system administrators to compare, cleanse, analyze, and visualize their log data.

 - Can handle any data source independently of its shape and size